LS-Lab/KeYmaeraX-projects/ghosts_simple/README.md

    use `ODE` for the portions of the proof that are covered in previous examples.
  * `example_4.kya` is the >= example from the blog post.
 Again, I just use `ODE` for the potions of the proof that are covered in previous examples.

+See also `bifurcations/saddle-nodes/1D` for another example of ghosts.